rm-hull/markov-chains/README.md

 * **stochastic L-systems**, modelling the growth processes of plans with probalistic state rather than formalized rules.

-* **machine code generation**, using a simple [redcode VM](https://github.com/rm-hull/corewars), we might be able to "grow" core-wars contestants, find the most resilient and strongest contenders, breed them with genetic algorithms, and eventually they will take over.
+* **machine code generation**, using a simple [redcode VM](https://github.com/rm-hull/corewar), we might be able to "grow" core-war contestants, find the most resilient and strongest contenders, breed them with genetic algorithms, and eventually they will take over.

 ### Pre-requisites